coleifer/huey/docs/api.rst

             @huey.pre_execute()
             def my_pre_execute_hook(task):
-                do_something()
+                if datetime.datetime.now().weekday() == 6:
+                    raise CancelExecution('Sunday -- no work will be done.')

+    .. py:method:: unregister_pre_execute(name_or_fn)

+        :param name_or_fn: the name given to the pre-execute hook, or the function object itself.
+        :returns: boolean

+        Unregister the specified pre-execute hook.

-    .. py:method:: register_post_execute(name, fn)
+    .. py:method:: post_execute(name=None)

+        :param name: (optional) name for the hook.
+        :returns: a decorator used to wrap the actual post-execute function.

         Register a post-execute hook.
-The callback will be executed after the execution of all tasks.
+The callback will be executed after the execution of every task.
 Uncaught exceptions will be logged but will have no other effect on the overall operation of the consumer.

         The callback function should accept:

-        * a task instance
+        * a :py:class:`Task` instance
         * the return value from the execution of the task (which may be None)
         * any exception that was raised during the execution of the task (which will be None for tasks that executed normally).

         The return value of the callback itself is ignored.

-        Hooks are executed in the order in which they are registered (which may be implicit if registered using the decorator).
+        Hooks are executed in the order in which they are registered.

-        :param name: Name for the hook.
-        :param fn: Callback function that accepts task that was executed and the tasks return value (or None).

-    .. py:method:: unregister_post_execute(name)

-        Unregister the specified post-execute hook.

-    .. py:method:: post_execute([name=None])

-        Decorator for registering a post-execute hook.

         Usage: